 DHL’s operating profit during February took a hit of $70 million due to Coronavirus.
 Lufthansa, a German airline, has revealed its plan to cut existing capacity by 95 percent.- Lufthansa and DHL business statements, March 2020.

 The 3PL providers or transportation companies are also feeling the heat of the Coronavirus pandemic.
-Drivers are hesitant to deliver the parcels, hence they are reducing the number of delivery vehicles.
+Drivers are hesitant to deliver the couriers or parcels, hence they are reducing the number of delivery vehicles.

 Driver retention and shortage can potentially aggravate because restrictions on delivery time are going to complicate the work schedules.
 The riders will be dealing with an increased volume of goods.